kimjoar/writings/testing-js.md

 Maintainability
 ---------------

-Additionally, when creating simpler more focused functions, that are far easier to maintain.
-It's easier to work with a function that does one thing, than one that does four.
+Additionally, when creating simpler more focused functions they are far easier to maintain.
+It's easier to work with a function that does one thing than one that does four.

 Documentation
 -------------

+Good tests document why the code does what it does.
+When I'm no longer on the project and someone else need to understand why this one function does what it does, they can look at the tests and most likely get the answer.
+At least they won't break the intended functionality as long as it is properly tested.

 Less dependent on one person
 ----------------------------